-You can configure for applications or scripts to be executed when you are logged in to your GNOME session.
-If you require your application or script to launch regardless of the user's desktop environment or even before you're logged in, you can use other methods such as systemd or crontab.
+You can configure applications or scripts to execute when log in to your GNOME session.
+If you require your application or script to launch regardless of your desktop environment or even before you're logged in, you can use other methods such as systemd or crontab.

-This method creates an autostart config file that will be used to launch your application or script.
-It does not require installation of third party tools such as GNOME Tweaks.
+This method creates an autostart config file that GNOME uses to launch your application or script.
+It does not require the installation of third-party tools such as GNOME Tweaks.

 Make sure the user has execute permission on the script or application.